Roman columns framing the Basilica of San Lorenzo in Milan.

 Milan is a city that has something for everyone, whether you're a lover of history, art, food, or just want to explore a beautiful, walkable urban space.

-From its stunning landmarks and charming neighborhoods to its vibrant social scene and fabulous restaurants, Milan invites experience the best of Italian culture.
-We hope this inspires you to add Milan to your 2025 travel list—you won’t regret it!
+From its stunning landmarks and charming neighborhoods to its vibrant social scene and exceptional restaurants, Milan invites you to experience the best of Italian culture.